Myelodysplastic syndromes (MDS) are a type of rare blood cancer where you don't have enough healthy blood cells.

 There are many different types of MDS.
 Some types can stay mild for years and others are more serious.

-MDS can affect people of any age, but is most common in adults aged 70 to 80 years.
+MDS can affect people of any age, but is most common in adults over the age of 70.

 What happens in MDS?